 For me, there is no replacement for experiencing a film with others..

 I love heading to the Picturehouse around the corner from my home and not just enjoying an original story but enjoying the sense of community a big multiplex or the sofa in your home can’t give you.
 I went to see 1917 this week and ran into two people I hadn’t seen for a while.
 Cinema is a community and I don’t think that’s being used in compelling marketing for cinema chains anymore.

-I think in 2020 we’re going to see the demand for that sense of community in mid-size cinemas grow.
+I think that we’re going to see the demand for that sense of community in mid-size cinemas grow.
 Audiences are getting franchise fatigue from bigger chains showing reboot after sequel after prequel and a sense of frustration and emptiness with the fast food nature of consuming VoD content that lacks the occasion and togetherness of a cinema screen.